 The included home base station features a large help button and communicates wirelessly with your wearable device.

 By being able to easily see an indication of whether you have a signal, you can enjoy peace of mind knowing that your help button is fully operational.

-The built-in battery is long-lasting, and the pendant will display a flashing red light when the battery needs to be changed so that you won’t ever have to worry about being unprotected.
+The built-in battery requires a daily charge—and the pendant will display a flashing red light when the battery needs to be changed so that you won’t have to worry about being unprotected.